zplab/protocols/computer protocols/tape backups.md

 http://zplab.wustl.edu

 `zpl-purple` has an [LTO Ultrium 6 tape drive](https://en.wikipedia.org/wiki/Linear_Tape-Open) installed.
-The uncompressed  capacity of these tapes is 2.5 TB.
-(NB: compression won't get us anything for  already-compressed image files.)
+For planning how much to put on any one tape, the uncompressed capacity of LTO-6 tapes is 2.5 TB.
+(Higher "compressed capacities" are advertised, but compression won't actually get us anything for PNG images which are already compressed.)

-**Note:** Tapes are strictly for offline data storage; they are not random-access.
+Note that tapes are strictly for offline data storage; they are not random-access storate.
 Thus the procedure is to dump a set of files to a tape using the `tar` utility and store the tape until the files are needed again.
 At that point, you need to restore either all or a subset of those files to a hard drive to make use of them.

 Also, while only `zpl-purple` has the tape drive, you can use it to back up or restore files from other computers on the network.
 Just use `smb` to mount the shared directory on `zpl-purple` and follow the instructions below.

-#### Tape labeling
+### Tape labeling

-Tapes should be labeled with:
+Tapes should be labeled as follows (using 5/8×3" Avery durable labels -- **not lab tape!** -- and permanent marker):
 1) Your name.
 2) Name(s) of directory/directories backed up.
 3)  `YYYY-MM-DD` [ISO 8601 date](https://en.wikipedia.org/wiki/ISO_8601) if not part of directory name.
 4) Brief description of data.
 5) Tape number (`x of y`) in the case that multiple tapes are used for a given `tar` archive (see below).

-#### How to create a backup using `tar`
+### How to create and restore files with `tar`

 **Important:** Don't try to back up multiple `tar` archives on a single tape.
-It's possible, but not worth the pain.
-You can put multiple experiment directories in a single archive, and do strive to mostly fill up tapes (i.e. don't back up only 100 GB of files onto a 2.5 TB tape), but don't go to extremes.
-Tapes are relatively cheap, so choose a backup strategy that makes sense.
+It's possible, but not worth the trouble.
+You can put multiple experiment directories in a single archive, though.
+Do strive to mostly fill up tapes (i.e. don't back up only 100 GB of files onto a 2.5 TB tape), but no need to go to extremes.
+Tapes are relatively cheap, so choose a backup strategy that makes sense over one that fills all tapes to capacity.

 1) Insert a tape into the drive, and double-check that compression is disabled: